1Light/bizlink/bizlink/_to_do_list.md

 - A person might be able to sign up using the same phone number but different cridentials. u cn set the unique=true on it or find another
 - wishlist atble uses noremal djangoid. fix it. use shortuuid
 - teh social media is howing error, check
+- when u create a user on the admin site, u can't log in. it says usernam or passowrd is invalid. but when u create a user ont he sign up page, it works.

 # Luxury